theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Network/router_switch.md

 Because RIP is implemented as an application-layer process (albeit a very special one that is able to manipulate the routing tables within the UNIX kernel), it can send and receive messages over a standard socket and use a standard transport protocol.

+## How does an entry enters router's forwarding table?

+When a packet arrives to the router, the packet’s destination IP address is compared with the prefixes in the forwarding table to find the one with the longest prefix match.
+The packet is then forwarded (within the router) to the router port associated with that prefix.
+To make things interesting, let’s assume that the prefix is a “foreign prefix,” that is, it does not belong to the router’s AS but to some other AS.

+1. Become aware of the prefix (corresponding to a subnet or an aggregation of subnets) via **BGP route advertisment**.
+Such an advertisement may be sent to it over an eBGP session (from a router in another AS) or over an iBGP session (from a router in the same AS).
+2. If the router receives more than one route advertisement for this prefix, the router uses the BGP route selection process, to find the best route for the prefix.
+3. Suppose such a best route has been selected.
+As described earlier, the selected route includes a NEXT-HOP attribute, which is the **IP address** of the first router outside the router’s AS along this best route.
+4. The router then uses its **intra-AS routing protocol (typically OSPF)** to determine the shortest path to the NEXT-HOP router.
+5. The router finally determines the **port number** to associate with the prefix by identifying the first link along that shortest path.
+6. The router can then enter the prefix-port pair into its forwarding table!
+The forwarding table computed by the routing processor is then pushed to the router’s input **port line cards**.

 ## Reference